 Wild Camping on a Bike Trip

 There's also other advantages to rough camping which are not quite so obvious.
-One, is that you don't need to finish each day in an inhabited area, so you can plan each day's distance with more flexibility.
+One, is that you don't need to finish each day in an inhabited area, so you can plan each day's ride distance with more flexibility.
 Another is that you'll also end up cooking for yourself – another great money saver!

 More bicycle camping tips here: How to wild camp when bike touring

-Another free or very low cost option when it comes to places to stay when bike touring, is to use a hospitality site.
+Another free or very low cost option when it comes to places to stay when bike touring, is to use a hospitality network site.
 Couchsurfing has been around for years, but there's also a cycling specific one called Warmshowers.

 The downside to hospitality sites, is that you shouldn't rely on them having availability at the drop of a hat.
 Take the hosts in Canada and Alaska – they hear from no one for 6 months a year, and then everyone seems to want to stay all at the same time!